|Home || Art | Books | Boats | Garden | Orchard | Homestead | Sew-Knit | Music | Events | Blog || Contact|

 Fast forward and it now seems I spend more time researching the varieties I plant and graft than I do taking care of them!
-But I enjoy it and I feel comfortable with those I've chosen.
+But I enjoy it and am comfortable with those I've chosen.
 I expect them to survive and thrive.
 I've learned to prune and graft and care for my trees, or rather I continue to learn as I expect I'll be doing that as long as I have trees to care for.
-We now have Haralson, Dudley, and Black Oxford producing, in addition to the not-Prairie-Spys, and another dozen or more that should be fruiting over the next six years or so.
-We continue to graft more every year, and plant.
+We now have Haralson, Dudley, and Black Oxford producing, in addition to the original revived Beacons, and another dozen or more that should be fruiting over the next six years or so.
+Plus some good 'wild' seedling trees.
+We continue to graft and plant more every year.
 There is a lot of other fruit in my garden/orchard and it is much enjoyed and appreciated, but it is the apple that is our mainstay, the one that would be most sorely missed were it not a part of our lives, and our diet.

 Apples! - September 28, 2017